-J grade comes from the softwood species.
-SPF (Spruce-Pine-Fir) lumber is found in the Canadian forest but there is a lot of demand in the Japanese market.
-This lumbar is called SPF because The characteristics of these woods are similar.
+J grade Lumber comes from SPF (spruce-pine-fir) softwood species.
+SPF wood is found in the forests of Canada but is in high demand in the Japanese market.
+It is called SPF because these woods have similar characteristics of spruce, pine and fir.

 This grade comes in white and bright in appearance and this grade has minimal defects.
 Because of this, it is in great demand around the world.